As women's college graduates, Scotties are more likely to earn a Ph.D. than students at 94% of baccalaureate-degree granting institutions.

 Sarah Scoles ’07

-After spending her childhood immersed in books both scientific and fictional, Sarah Scoles majored in astrophysics at Agnes Scott and graduated in 2007.
-While her passion for astronomy never waned, Scoles took a creative writing course during her junior year that caused her to fall in love with writing.
-After earning an M.F.A. in fiction writing from Cornell University, after which she went on to become a public education specialist at the National Radio Astronomy Observatory and eventually became the associate editor of Astronomy Magazine.
-To exercise her passion for writing, Scoles is currently writing a book about Jill Tarter, the scientist on whom the main character in the movie/book Contact is based, and the science of SETI—The Search for Extraterrestrial Intelligence.
+Inspired by a childhood immersed in books both scientific and fictional, Sarah Scoles decided to pursue a major in astrophysics at Agnes Scott, graduating in 2007.
+While her love for astronomy never waned, a creative writing course Scoles took during her junior year introduced her to a new passion: writing.
+This lead her to earn an M.F.A. in fiction writing from Cornell University, after which she went on to become a public education specialist at the National Radio Astronomy Observatory, and eventually, the associate editor of Astronomy Magazine.
+In a continued exercise of her passion for writing, Scoles published, Making Contact, a book about Jill Tarter, the scientist on whom the main character in the Carl Sagan book (and eventual film) Contact is based, and the science of SETI—The Search for Extraterrestrial Intelligence.
 Scoles is also a regular contributor to WIRED Science, The Atlantic, The Washington Post, and other notable publications.

 TOMEKIA STRICKLAND ’97

 Tomekia Strickland had been keeping busy in her effort to help others.
-After graduating from Agnes Scott in 1997, she lived and worked with peoples of the Navajo Nation for four years, she traveled to Ghana for a summer where she served as an advocate for women's health issues, and all the while publishing her writing in publications such as the Journal of Minority Medical Students and the Huffington Post, and has more than 3,500 Twitter followers all looking to her for women's health advice.
-During the day, however, Strickland works as an obstetrician in Tucson, AZ, specializing in high-risk pregnancies and births.
-Strickland credits Agnes Scott with reinforcing the strongest and best aspects of being a woman.
+After graduating from Agnes Scott in 1997, she lived and worked with peoples of the Navajo Nation for four years, she traveled to Ghana for a summer where she served as an advocate for women's health issues, and all the while publishing her writing in publications such as the Journal of Minority Medical Students and The Huffington Post.
+But on a day-to-day basis, Strickland works as an obstetrician in Tucson, AZ, specializing in the challenges of high-risk pregnancies and births.
+She credits Agnes Scott with reinforcing her inner strengths while empowering her to take on difficult challenges.
 “Agnes Scott helped complete the picture, making me a more compassionate and broader-thinking physician.
 In health, particularly women's health, you start as a scientist, then become a physician and then realize there's so much more to becoming a doctor—psychology, anthropology, communication.
 I received all those things at Agnes Scott.”
-Because of her Agnes Scott education, Strickland is trusted with some of the most challenging aspects of bringing a new life into the world.